 Asthma Causes and Triggers

-People with asthma have very sensitive airways that react to many different things in the environment called "asthma triggers."
+When you have asthma, your airways react to many different things in the environment called asthma triggers.
 Contact with these triggers cause asthma symptoms to start or worsen.
-The following are common triggers for asthma:
+Common asthma triggers include:

 - Tobacco smoke